 Habits are routine behaviors that tend to happen without you thinking about them.
 However, addiction occurs because a substance like heroin activates the reward center of the brain, so it releases feel-good chemicals.
 The euphoria that comes from that release is what brings you back to the drug a second and third time.

 After a while, though, the brain builds up a tolerance, so the same dose doesn’t make you feel as good.
 You must take more to get the same euphoria.
 Over time, the brain will start holding back those feel-good chemicals, so you begin to crave the drug.
 That is addiction.
-Breaking addiction starts with withdrawal.

 Withdrawal begins a few hours after the last dose of a drug, and it can affect people differently.
-Someone experiencing a physical withdrawal from drugs like heroin or alcohol will have unpleasant side effects such as a fever, agitation, vomiting, and muscle cramps.
+Someone experiencing physical withdrawal from drugs like heroin or alcohol will have unpleasant side effects such as a fever, agitation, vomiting, and muscle cramps.

 Going through withdrawal in a detox program like available through San Antonio Recovery Center can help manage those symptoms and control cravings with medication.
 Detox can last anywhere from one to ten days or longer in some cases.
 Next comes treatment.